Filipi-Pinheiro/Image-360/README.md

 ## Description

- A website I used for studies, which simulates an image that moves 360 degrees according to the interactions the user makes with the mouse.
+ A website I used for studies, which simulates an image that moves in 360 degrees according to the interactions the user makes with the mouse.

  ## technologies used